 1. Apply sparingly after each feeding.
 “Sparingly” means that the quantity of the ointment used is just enough to make the nipples and areola glossy or shiny.

 2. Do not wash it off or wipe it off, even if the baby comes back to the breast earlier than expected.

 Any drug should be used for the shortest period of time necessary and the same is true for our ointment.
+The all-purpose nipple ointment is a stop gap measure.
 If the breastfeeding parent still needs the ointment after two or three weeks, or the pain returns after the breastfeeding parent has stopped the ointment, the parent should get “hands on” help again to find out why the ointment is still necessary.
 The most important step for decreasing nipple pain is still getting the “best latch possible.”
 Sometimes a tongue tie has not been noticed and is a reason for continued pain.